August 1st - Sonoma Valley, California

 Camping with John and Andrea & Steve and Michele.
 Just like old times

-Frank's parents came up for the weekend along with our friends John and Andrea and Steve and Michele from Santa Maria whom we used to vacation with
+Frank's parents came up for the weekend along with our friends John and Andrea and Steve and Michelle from Santa Maria whom we used to vacation with for a

-for a week or two once a year, as well as small camping trips all throughout the year.
+week or two once a year, as well as small camping trips all throughout the year.
 It was just like old times once we were all together.
-John and Andrea
+John and Andrea brought up

-brought up their RV and parked right next to us with Steve, Michele and their friend Chris in their own RV on the other side.
-Steve is our official #1 Parrottrek
+their RV and parked right next to us with Steve, Michele and their friend Chris in their own RV on the other side.
+Steve is our official #1 Parrottrek fan.
+We all

 August 2nd - Actual Mishap! :-(

-before they got to be a real problem.
+they got to be a real problem.
 Today, however we had quite an unfortunate mishap.
-Suzy's laptop was on the computer table as she was working on
+Our laptop was on the computer table since I was working on updating the

-updating the web page.
+web page.
 Moments later the birds, who were playing nicely on the counter up until this point, began to fight.
-As Suzy ran back to break up the
+As I ran back to break up the fight between Abbey

-planning on having since just last week our convection oven pretty much died.
+planning on having, since our microwave/convection oven pretty much died last week as well.
 This is where the "in case of emergency fund" comes in handy.
-It always
+It

-pays to save for a rainy day.
-The microwave side of it still works but the oven portion of it is dead.
-Hopefully we can find a local Sears as soon as we hit a
+always pays to save for a rainy day.
+The microwave side of the oven still works but the oven portion of it is dead.
+Hopefully we can find a local Sears as soon as

-big town and replace it.
+we hit a big town and replace it.
 Our current one was made in 1989 so it has definitely lived a good long life.
 A new one will be a blessing.
-Anything that will actually
+Anything that will

-Insofar as the computer goes in the interim we have bought an external monitor which seems to be working so far.
-Thank you Jesus that it was only the
+Insofar as the computer goes, in the interim we have bought an external monitor which seems to be working.
+Thank you Jesus that it was only the screen that

-screen that broke and not the whole computer.
-God forbid if we were unable to update the website and chat with friends via e-mail, not to mention paying
+broke and not the whole computer.
+God forbid if we were unable to update the website and chat with friends via e-mail, not to mention paying the mortgage

-the mortgage using the wonderful feature of on-line banking.
-This alternative method will work just for us until we find a comperable laptop that fits our
+using the wonderful feature of on-line banking.
+This alternative method will work just fine for us until we find a comparable laptop that fits our needs.
+Luckily our

 Later that same day!! - Reno, Nevada

-at home so we stopped by to join them.
+home so we stopped by to join them.
 Adrianna and Nicolas have grown so much since we last saw them.
-They were about 2 and 6 on their last visit to the
+They were about 2 and 6 on the Hilton's last visit ti the

-Sleeping Beauty awoke we all headed to Chili's for some great burgers "made just the way you like them" and a bit of time to catch up on all the time we had
+Beauty awoke we all headed to Chili's for some great burgers "made just the way you like them" and a bit of time to catch up on all the time we had missed.

-missed.
 Adrianna loved my digital camera and took a dozen pictures of everyone and everything at the restaurant.
-She's definitely headed for career in
+She's definitely headed for career in photography

 August 3rd - Casper, Wyoming

-can sleep for the night.
+sleep for the night.
 It's beautiful out here.
-There is nothing around us except for some very pretty purple mountains, and a beautiful sunset to watch
+There is nothing around us except for some very pretty purple mountains, and a beautiful sunset to watch right now.

-right now.
 The temperature outside is perfect so we walked around outside and watched the sun go down.
-Who knew that sitting on the side of Highway 25
+Who knew that sitting on the side of Highway 25 could be so

 This has been a great weekend.
-We have all sorts of friends visiting us from the Santa Barbara and Santa Maria area, and the race was really busy.
-The
+We have all sorts of friends visiting us from the Santa Barbara and Santa Maria area and the race was really busy.
+The only

-only thing that would have made it a better weekend is if we had brought home the Wally, but you can't win them all.
-We even had some of our most loyal
+thing that would have made it a better weekend is if we had brought home the Wally, but you can't win them all.
+We even had some of our most loyal web page

-web page readers from New Hampshire come out for a visit.
-Gary and Kathy Brooks are thinking of joining in our fun filled life style in a couple years so we
+readers from New Hampshire come out for a visit.
+Gary and Kathy Brooks are thinking of joining in our fun filled life style in a couple years so we showed them

 1940, mere months before completion